nanndoj/react-native-googlecast/README.md

 Googlecast.init({
     appId: '', // The receiver app id
     enableLogging: true, // Enable logging
-    logLevel: LoggerLevel.INFO //
+    loggerLevel: LoggerLevel.INFO // Define the logger level });
-});
 ```

 ### Cast Button

-The `CastButton component manages almost everything you need in order to connect your app to a device.
+The `CastButton` component manages almost everything you need in order to connect your app to a device.

 It becomes visible when a receiver is discovered that supports your app.